Tarsiciosh/EssentialFeed/README.md

 - add FeedRefreshViewControllerDelegate with didRequestFeedRefresh
 - and inject the delegate in the init method (constructor injection)
-- make the adapter class implement the delegate protocol [replace Closure event handler with delegate Protocol to demostrate different composition approaches]
+- make the adapter class implement the delegate protocol [replace Closure event handler with delegate Protocol to demonstrate different composition approaches]
 - in MVP the presenter must hold a reference to the views protocols
 - change the views to be constructor injected (init) no need to be optionals anymore
 - in the composition there is a catch 22 problem now